 Faculty in the Department of Clinical Pharmacy strive to prepare students for contemporary pharmacy practice by developing communication, problem-solving, and life-long learning skills and the ability to apply knowledge learned in the pharmaceutical sciences to patient care.
 Our goal is to produce pharmacists who have a high level of patient care skills and the ability to accept leadership roles in the profession.
 Our graduates are also well-prepared to enter postgraduate residency and fellowship training programs.

-Elective courses offered by the faculty include Advocacy and Leadership, Pediatric Pharmacotherapy, Geriatrics and Gerontology, Acute Care Case Studies, and Critical Care Pharmacotherapy.
+Elective courses offered by the faculty include Advocacy and Leadership, Pediatric Pharmacotherapy, Geriatrics and Gerontology, Acute Care Case Studies, Drug-induced Diseases, and Critical Care Pharmacotherapy.
 Department faculty members also serve as preceptors for the Advanced Pharmacy Practice Experiences (APPE) in the fourth year of the PharmD curriculum.

-The Department and School offer postgraduate year 1 (PGY1) residencies in drug information (with Mylan Pharmaceuticals) and community pharmacy (with the Waterfront Family Pharmacy and Kroger Pharmacy).
+The Department offers postgraduate year 1 (PGY1) residencies in drug information (with Mylan Pharmaceuticals) and community pharmacy (with Waterfront Family Pharmacy and Kroger Pharmacy).
 Postgraduate year 2 (PGY2) residencies are available in internal medicine, infectious diseases, and geriatrics (the latter in affiliation with Charleston Area Medical Center).
-PGY1 residencies and a PGY2 residency in critical care are offered by West Virginia University Hospitals (http://pharmacyresidency.wvu.edu).
-A joint School–Hospital Residency Committee provides oversight for the residency program.
+PGY1 residencies and PGY2 residencies in critical care, oncology, and pediatrics are offered by West Virginia University Hospitals (http://pharmacyresidency.wvu.edu).